archimbald4488/Data-Intelligence/README.md

 # Student Performance Prediction

-This project is part of the **Data Intelligence** course deliverables.
+This project is part of the **Data Intelligence** university course.
 The goal is to **predict student dropout risk** using the [UCI Student Performance Dataset](https://archive.ics.uci.edu/dataset/320/student+performance).

 ---